 — Many of our Family Members emphasize and practice sustainable agriculture, agritourism, the use of local products and traditional know-how, whether it be in a culinary or artisanal sense.

-— Heritage architecture, which is at risk of disappearing in Lebanon, is a powerful visual marker that is at the forefront of our Family, visible in rural regions and guesthouses located in the heart of Beirut.
+— Heritage architecture is a powerful visual marker that is at the forefront of our Family, visible in rural regions and guesthouses located in the heart of Beirut.

 — We work to ensure that the memories and experiences we offer are accessible to all travelers and not just a select minority, offering a wide, diverse range of prices between $80 per night to $350 per night (for two guests, breakfast included).